davidg-07/JS-Password/README.md

 # JS-password

-## The purose of this website is to auto geneerate a password for you randomly.
+## The purose of this website is to auto generate a password for you randomly.

 ## Challenge Discripton